 Overview of Air Force Specialty Codes (AFSC)

-Air Force Specialty Codes (AFSCs) are alphanumeric codes used to identify specific jobs in the U.S. Air Force.
+Air Force Specialty Codes (AFSCs) are alphanumeric identifiers that designate specific job roles within the U.S. Air Force.

-These codes replaced the Military Occupational Specialty (MOS) system in 1993.
+This system replaced the Military Occupational Specialty (MOS) framework in 1993.

-AFSCs consist of five characters for enlisted airmen and four characters for officers.
+AFSCs are composed of five characters for enlisted airmen and four characters for officers.

-The AFSC system categorizes Air Force jobs into nine main areas:
+The AFSC system categorizes Air Force positions into nine primary fields:

 - Contracting and Financial